Jaxsbr/aws-s3-website-template/README.md

 OR

-Run this to check all if your bucket exists
+Run this to see if your bucket exists
 ```
 aws s3api list-buckets --query "Buckets[].Name" --profile your-aws-profile --region us-east-1
 ```